OngMinXian/NUSPlanner/README.md

 With this problem in mind, we hope to design a user-friendly application that will help undergraduates remain cognisant of both their working portfolio and academic progress early on in their university journey.
 This way, much despair and anxiety can be averted, as one can do the necessary homework and preparation needed to land his dream job

 ## User stories :page_facing_up:
-1. **\[Epic]** As a student, I want to be able to ***track my progress in NUS***, be it academically, work-related or extracurricular, so that I can optimise how I spend my time
+1. **\[Epic]** As a student, I want to be able to ***track my progress in NUS***, be it academically, work-related or extracurricular, so that I can optimise how I spend my time :alarm_clock:
-  - As a student, I can view the proportion of time that I spend across all categories of events that I log into the calendar
+  - As a student, I can view the proportion of time that I spend across all categories of events that I log into my calendar
   - As a student, I can store and view important details for events that matter to my portfolio
   - As a student, I can create an academic plan for future semesters and view my degree progress

-2. As a student, I want to be ***more conscious of my physical and emotional health*** so that I can improve my wellbeing
+2. As a student, I want to be ***more conscious of my physical and emotional health*** so that I can improve my wellbeing :leaves:
   - Conditions
     - [x] Provide a range of moods (eg. stressed, relaxed etc.) for users' to select their mood for the day
-    - [ ] Provide a range of acitivities (eg. studying, exercising) that users can associate with their mood for the day
+    - [x] Provide a range of acitivities (eg. studying, exercising) that users can associate with their mood for the day
     - [x] Create a sleep tracking system where users can indicate their sleep quality and the number of hours that they have rested for the day

-3. As a student, I want a ***customisable planning system that is tailored to all aspects of my life*** so that I can stay organised with ease
+3. As a student, I want a ***customisable planning system that is tailored to all aspects of my life*** so that I can stay organised with ease 	:card_index_dividers:
   - Conditions
     - [x] Design custom user tags for users to add and track different categories of activities
     - [x] Users can input their modules taken and their grades for each module
-    - [ ] Users can view descriptive summaries generated for all categories of events that they log into the calendar
+    - [x] Users can view descriptive summaries generated for all categories of events that they log into the calendar

 ## Tech stacks involved :electric_plug: